abicky/nodejs-repl.el/README.md

 -----

-Put this file in your Emacs lisp path (e.g. ~/.emacs.d/site-lisp) and add to the following lines to your .emacs:
+Put this file in your Emacs lisp path (e.g. ~/.emacs.d/site-lisp) and add the following line to your .emacs:

     (require 'nodejs-repl)

-In order to run Node.js REPL, type `M-x nodejs-repl`.
+Type `M-x nodejs-repl` to run Node.js REPL.
-See also `comint-mode` to check key bindings, typing `M-x help f comint-mode`.
+See also `comint-mode` to check key bindings.

 Author